 - North East Scotland, Denmark & Norway -

-Eyvind Gulbrandsen, a Danish based composer and installation artist has been selected by SICC Productions to visit Buckie, in the North East of Scotland to start his initial research.
-He will be working alongside Buckie and District Fishing Heritage Society (in collaboration with Robert Gordon University, Aberdeen), to unveil the story behind many of the Danish and Norwegian people who sought refuge in this small fishing town.
+Eyvind Gulbrandsen, a Danish based composer and installation artist has been selected by SICC Productions to visit Buckie, in the North East of Scotland to develop a new piece of music.
+He has been working alongside Buckie and District Fishing Heritage Society (in collaboration with Robert Gordon University, Aberdeen), to unveil the story behind many of the Danish and Norwegian people who sought refuge in this small fishing town.

 In 1940, following the German invasion, hundreds of Danish and Norwegian refugees – men, women and children – sailed across the North Sea in small fishing boats to seek refuge in Scotland.
-Many of these settled in Buckie, a community of some eight thousand people on the Moray Firth coast.
-The town was often described as ‘Little Norway’, with a Norwegian Consulate, reading room and Sjømannskirken (Norwegian Church Abroad) being established in the town during 1942.
+Many of these settled in Buckie, a community of some eight thousand people on the Moray Firth coast, with the community expanding into Aberdeenshire and Aberdeen.
+The community was often described as ‘Little Norway’, with a Norwegian Consulate, reading room and Sjømannskirken (Norwegian Church Abroad) being established in 1942.
 The Danish refugee population, although smaller, was no less a significant part of the town’s wartime experience and collective memory.

 This project is a partnership between Buckie and District Fishing Heritage Society and Professor Peter Reid of the School of Creative and Cultural Business Robert Gordon University (RGU) in Aberdeen who has been researching this largely neglected story.
 Professor Reid has been leading research into the Norwegian and Danish refugees in Buckie during the Second World War using archival sources, oral history testimony, personal narratives and storytelling (now largely second generation), photographic collections (both publicly accessible such as the extensive holdings of the heritage society and those personally retained), newspaper reports and other sources.
 The local public libraries and its local heritage service are also involved in the work.